Skip to main content

 5. Compare funeral directors

-Get at least 3 quotes.
-Prices can vary by thousands of pounds in the same area.
-Ask for an itemised breakdown so you can compare like for like.
+Ask at least 3 for a quote.
+Prices can differ by thousands of pounds within the same area.
+Ask for an itemised breakdown so you can compare like for like without any pressure.

 6. Consider direct cremation